In this section

 Lovingly dubbed “the best beach in the world,” South Beach is accessible to the public by way of a South Beach Day Pass or Hale’s Family and Community Program.

-Please note that Hale’s standard $10 Daily Parking Fee is for lots accessible via our 80 Carby Street entrance and does not grant access to South Beach parking lots or services—those require a South Beach Day Pass or program enrollment.
+Please note that Hale’s free parking in lots accessible via our 80 Carby Street entrance does not grant access to South Beach parking lots or services — those require a South Beach Day Pass or program enrollment.

 Available for purchase at South Beach, the South Beach Day Pass (SBDP) includes access to Hale’s South Entrance parking lots, our private beach with open swimming and boating, beach toys, picnic areas, playgrounds, restrooms, rinse stations, volleyball and basketball courts, canoes, kayaks, and more.